 - they find it hard to fit exercises into daily life

 - they feel uncertain about whether the exercises are working

 - they don't know if they are doing them correctly, particularly in the early stages.

-The use of devices can help address some of these problems and encourage you to continue your pelvic floor fitness and strengthening regimes.
+Using a device can help address some of these problems and encourage you to continue your pelvic floor strengthening program.

 Maintaining your own motivation is half the battle with home-based exercising.
 Exercise devices can help to maintain that all-important motivation.

 This is one of the less common reasons that people fail with pelvic floor muscle training.
 There may be an injury especially from vaginal childbirth.

 If you have been training hard with no result , ensure you see a women's health physio or your gynecologist for a full check up.
 Even if there has been some damage, it can often improve with time ( eg peripheral nerve neuropraxia from nerve stretching during birth will take months to heal) and if there has been an avulsion ( pelvic floor muscle deatching from bony attachment ) you can make the most of the muscle that is stil functioning.
 Again see a women's health physio for individual help if this is suspected.